dewynl/msc-ai-capstone-project/docs/dissertation.md

 The methodology directly addresses the primary research question by providing systematic approaches to each component challenge.
 The iterative DSR framework ensures that technical architectural decisions remain grounded in educational requirements whilst maintaining scientific rigour throughout the development process.

 The design methodology specifically addresses the technical challenge of adapting existing neural architectures for educational applications through systematic component design and validation.
 The mixed-methods evaluation approach tackles the educational quality assessment challenge by combining computational metrics with expert pedagogical review, ensuring comprehensive evaluation of both technical performance and educational effectiveness.

+The pedagogical quality evaluation framework specifically addresses the challenge of incorporating curriculum design principles into neural content generation systems.
+By formalizing prerequisite coherence, difficulty progression, and topic diversity as measurable evaluation metrics, the methodology enables systematic educational quality assessment.
+This approach recognizes that pedagogical constraints are best validated through explicit measurement of curriculum design principles rather than relying solely on learned patterns from training data.

 ## 4.2 Function Calling Architecture Design Methodology